-Interest Rate.
 Interest is the income or expense from lending or borrowing money.
-To the lender or Payee, interest is income, and to the maker or borrower, it is an expense.
+To the lender or payee, interest is income, and to the maker or borrower, it is an expense.

-Interest = Principal x interest rate x Time
+Interest = Principal x Interest rate x Time

 I = P x R x T

 In applying this formula, interest rates are assumed to be stated in annual terms.
-For example, the total interest related to a $10,000, 12% note that is due in one year is $1,200, or
+For example, the total interest related to a $10,000, 12% note that is due in 1 year is $1,200, or

-$1,200 = $10,000 x .12 x 1
+$1,200 = $10,000 x 0.12 x 1

 If the same note had a term of only 5 months, the interest would be $500, calculated as follows:

-$500 = $10,000 x .12 x 5/12
+$500 = $10,000 x 0.12 x 5/12

 In some cases, the term of the note is expressed in days, and the exact number of days should be used in the interest computation.

-$300 = $10,000 x .12 x 90/360
+$300 = $10,000 x 0.12 x 90/360

-Accounting for Note Receivable
+Accounting for Notes Receivable

 In any event, the Notes Receivable account is at the face, or principal, of the note.
 No interest income is recorded at the date of the issue because no interest has yet been earned.

 Receipt of the Note

-To show the initial recording of a note receivable, assume that on July 1 the Fenton Company accepts a $2,000, 12%, 4-month note receivable from the Zoe Company in settlement of an open account receivable.
-The following entry is made to record this transaction:
+To show the initial recording of notes receivable, assume that on 1 July, the Fenton Company accepts a $2,000, 12%, 4-month note receivable from the Zoe Company in settlement of an open account receivable.

 This is because not all the sales made to a particular customer are recorded in the customer’s subsidiary accounts receivable ledger.

 Payment of the Note

-For example, assume that the $2,000 note from the Zoe Company recorded on July 1 is paid in full on October 31.
+For example, assume that the $2,000 note from the Zoe Company recorded on 1 July is paid in full on 31 October.
 The entry is:

 Defaulted Notes Receivable

 At this point, the note should be transferred to an open account receivable.
 Accounts Receivable is debited for the full maturity value, including the principal and unpaid interest.

 Using Notes Receivable to Generate Cash

 Accounts receivable can be assigned, pledged, or factored.
-Essentially, in all these situations, the company that owns the receivable either sells it to bank or other lender or borrows against it to obtain immediate cash.
+Essentially, in all these situations, the company that owns the receivable either sells it to the bank (or another lender) or borrows against it to obtain immediate cash.